What is the Crossroads Community Investment Fund?

 - If a non-profit organization receives multiple nominations, and fits the eligibility criteria, they will not be awarded once.

 - Only 1 nomination can be submitted per community member, duplicates will be eliminated.
 If multiple nominations are submitted by the same individual, we will use the first one submitted by using the time and date.

 - Only those nominations selected to receive funding will be contacted.

-Community members can nominate a non-profit organization or community group by filling out our online nomination form or by visiting a Crossroads Credit Union branch and asking to use their branch iPad or the self-serve kiosk at our Preeceville branch.
+Community members can nominate a non-profit organization by filling out our online nomination form or by visiting a Crossroads Credit Union branch and asking to use their branch iPad or the self-serve kiosk at our Preeceville branch.

 Click here to access the nomination form.

 • Advocacy organizations whose causes are publicly controversial.